-Windows comes bundled with a basic text editing program called WordPad.
-You can consider it a light version of Microsoft Word and more advanced than other simple text editors like NotePad.
-This tool enables you to create, edit, view, and print text documents.
-It can be used to type memos, create quick reports or other simple documents.
-In this article I will share where to find WordPad, how to work with the ribbon based interface, how to create & save a new document and how to print it.
+Since its earliest versions, Windows is bundled with a very useful text editing tool called WordPad.
+You can consider it a light version of Microsoft Word and a more advanced app than other simple text editors like Notepad.
+As new versions of Windows were released WordPad became more user friendly and received more features.
+This tool enables you to create, edit, view, and print text documents, you can use it to type memos, create quick reports and other simple documents.
+In this article we will show you where to find WordPad, how to use its interface, how to create & save a new document and how to print it.

 WordPad is included in all versions of Microsoft Windows since Windows 95.
 The application has always been a handy tool for quick and easy editing of documents.

 In older WordPad versions you had an interface based on lots of small menus and buttons.
 The application had two toolbars: the Standard toolbar and the Formatting toolbar, each with its set of buttons for common commands.

 The new versions of WordPad are a bit more friendly due to the ribbon bar, which was first introduced in Microsoft Office 2007.
 WordPad first received its ribbon menu with the release of Windows 7.

 Nowadays, this is how WordPad looks in Windows 8.1 and Windows 10.
 As you can see, it is identical to the version found in Windows 7, except for a few minor visual differences.